-Spacewalking astronauts tackle battery work outside station
+Spacewalking astronauts upgrade station with new batteries

 CAPE CANAVERAL, Fla.
-(AP) — Astronauts went spacewalking Friday to hook up fancy new batteries on the International Space Station’s sprawling power grid.
+(AP) — Spacewalking astronauts hooked up fancy new batteries Friday on the International Space Station’s sprawling power grid.

+NASA reported that all three lithium-ion batteries were up and running, a successful start to the space agency’s long-term effort to upgrade the aging solar power system.

-Before venturing out, Commander Shane Kimbrough and Peggy Whitson got a hand from a robot that took care of most of the grunt work.
+Before venturing out, Commander Shane Kimbrough and Peggy Whitson got a hand from a robot that took care of most of the grunt work — Dextre, a hulking machine with 11-foot arms.

-Remotely using robotics aboard the 250-mile-high lab, flight controllers in Houston spent the past week replacing decade-old, nickel-hydrogen batteries with better charging lithium-ion ones.
+Remotely operating Dextre outside the 250-mile-high lab, flight controllers in Houston spent the past week replacing decade-old, nickel-hydrogen batteries with the new ones.
 Handling all those batteries — each about half a refrigerator in size — was cumbersome and time-consuming.

-On Friday, it was up to Kimbrough and Whitson to wire up the three new lithium-ion batteries, delivered last month by the Japanese.
-Spacewalkers will plug in three more next Friday, part of a long-term effort to energize the station’s aging solar power system.

 Most Read Stories